Common Newborn Skin Conditions in Babies

 Eczema & Dry Skin

 Some babies have cradle cap or seborrheic dermatitis—a skin condition that looks like crusty or scaly patches on the scalp or eyebrows.
-This is a very common condition that may begin in the first few weeks and usually lasts several weeks or months.
+This is a very common skin condition in babies that may begin in the first few weeks and usually lasts several weeks or months.
 Fortunately, it usually resolves completely when your baby is between eight and 12 months old.

 To help alleviate cradle cap, you can gently massage a moisturizer or oil like JOHNSON'S® baby oil onto the patches to soften the crust.
 Wait a few minutes, then comb gently to remove the flakes.
 Then you can shampoo with a gentle made-for-babies shampoo like JOHNSON'S® baby shampoo.

 Many babies experience diaper rash at some point.
 For information on diaper rash care and protection, visit our diaper rash guide.
+You can also use the Johnson’s Baby Wipes which effectively cleans and protects the baby against diaper rash.

 Even though many of these conditions resolve on their own, if you do have any worries or concerns, it’s best to speak to your doctor.